How to memorise your notes for exams

 How memory works

-The goal when you're revising is to convert information (your ‘notes’) from your working memory (what we think about at any one point) to long-term memory, so you are able to retrieve this information later in an exam.
-Memories are stronger if they are personally relevant or meaningfully associated with things we like or care about.
+The goal when you're revising is to convert information (your ‘notes’) from your working memory (what you think about at any one point) to long-term memory so that you can retrieve this information later in an exam.
+A great way to do this is by using active recall or by creating mental connections.

 Create mental associations